joragasudev/multiplayer-tanks-game/README.md

 # Multiplayer tanks game
 A tiny multiplayer game inspired by Battle City.
-It is built with `Node.js`, `Express`, and `Socket.io` on the server side, and utilizes the `Phaser 3` game library on the client side.
+Built with `Node.js`, `Express`, and `Socket.io` on the server side, and uses `Phaser 3` game library on the client side.

 Players can use their mobile phones as a joystick or simply use the keyboard to play.